PrefectHQ/prefect/docs/guides/settings.md

 If using a local Prefect server instance, you can configure CSRF protection settings.

 `PREFECT_SERVER_CSRF_PROTECTION_ENABLED`
 - Activates CSRF protection on the server, requiring valid CSRF tokens for applicable requests.
 Recommended for production to prevent CSRF attacks.
-Defaults to False.
+Defaults to True.

 ```bash
 PREFECT_SERVER_CSRF_PROTECTION_ENABLED=True